stephcrete/REST-API-Design-Guide-Wiki/Filtering-About.md

 In some circumstances, you might want to let the clients of your API be able to filter the data that you return to them.
+What we mean by filtering in our case is _customizing the representations_.
+If you want to search then the filtering section is not what you're after.

 To do this, there are two approaches:
 * YOU SHOULD define representation styles